-You install the VMware vRealize ™ Automation 7.2 update on the vRealize Automation 7.1 appliance and configure appliance settings.
+You install the update on the vRealize Automation 7.1 or 7.2 virtual appliance and IaaS Components.

 Before you begin